betamore/fewd/slides/unit4.md

 ???

-Tag selectors are at their most useful when changing properties that are unique to that HTML element.
+Element selectors are at their most useful when changing properties that are unique to that HTML element.
 Like setting the list-style on a `<ul>` or tab-size on a `<pre>`.
 They are also handy in reset stylesheets where you are specifically trying to unset styles that browsers apply to certain elements.

 Don't rely on the them too much though.
-It's typically more useful to have a class define styling that you can use on any HTML element.
+It's typically more useful to have class-defined styles that you can use on any HTML element.

 ---
-name: css-child-selector
-class:
+class: left

-## Child Selector
+## Child Selector ~

 Matches an element that is a direct child of another.

 .float-left[